NoCtrlZ/goshimmer/plugins/qnode/model/value/README.md

 `transaction id` is 32 bytes, index is 2 bytes (2^32 maximum number of outputs with the transfer)

-So reference to output will take 34 bytes.
+So reference to output (= input) will take 34 bytes.

-#### DB of outputs
+#### Database of outputs

-The node will have to maintain database of outputs.
-It will contain index of all outputs of solidified transactions.
+The node will have to maintain index of all outputs.
-There two main functions:
+There two main functions to access it:

-- `getOutputByOutputRefernce(txis, outputIdx)` it returns (`address`, `balance`).
+- `getOutputByOutputReference(txid, outputIdx)` it returns (`address`, `balance`).
 It is needed for example for signing
 - `getUnspentOutputsForAddress(address)` it returns all unspent outputs.
 It is needed for the wallet and similar.

 #### Signing of the UTXO transfer